Workshops

 Dresden General Game Playing Competitions

-Links to competition results:
+Links to competition results, games and matches:

 Dresden General Game Playing Course